Joe Keery: Music

-On April 4, 2025, Keery released his third album, The Crux, which was preceded by the singles "Basic Being Basic", "Delete Ya", and "Potion".
-Djo went on the Back On You tour to promote the album, bringing Post Animal along as openers.
-On May 2, the tour was extended with the Another Bite tour.
-In September 2025, Djo released the three singles "Carry The Name", "It's Over", and "Awake" unannounced before surprise releasing The Crux (Deluxe) on September 12.
+On April 4, 2025, Djo released his third album, The Crux, which was preceded by the singles "Basic Being Basic", "Delete Ya", and "Potion".
+The album was well received, and the album cover, credited under art director William Wesley II, was nominated for the 2026 Grammy Award for Best Album Cover.

+Djo went on the Back on You World Tour in early 2025 to promote the album, with Post Animal as openers for the majority of show dates.
+On May 2, the tour was extended with the Another Bite Tour, a second leg that mostly covered the United States.
+During the tour, Post Animal announced their new album Iron, along with Keery's involvement in the album and him re-joining of the band.
+Iron was preceded by three singles: "Last Goodbye", "Pie in the Sky", and "What's a Good Life" before releasing on July 25th, 2025, around the end of the tour's first leg.

+In September 2025, Djo released the singles "Carry the Name", "It's Over", and "Awake" before surprise-releasing the companion album The Crux Deluxe on September 12.
+Despite its cover and design mirroring that of The Crux, Keery stated that he does not consider it a reissue of that album.
+Deluxe features 12 new tracks that were written at the same time as The Crux and recorded after its release.

-On November 4, 2025, Djo announced another tour in South America and Mexico for March 2026.
+On November 4, Djo announced another tour in South America and Mexico to begin in March 2026.
 (Note: The announcement was made through the Instagram account "Djocorp", which is an official updates account that fans received a link to through Djo's mailing list.
 The post was later shared to Djo's story on his main account.)
+Following the tour, Djo is set to support Tame Impala for the first leg of the 2026 Deadbeat tour.

+Keery co-wrote the song "Funny Mouth" for Charli XCX's soundtrack to the 2026 film Wuthering Heights.

 Personal life

-Keery dated actress Maika Monroe from 2017 to 2023.
+Keery was in a relationship with actress Maika Monroe from 2017 to 2023.
+In 2023, he moved from Los Angeles to the West Village in New York City.
+He briefly dated actress Chase Sui Wonders from late 2023 to early 2024.